 Our In Demand Career Spotlight Series focuses on careers in the medical and dental industries where demand for skilled workers outpaces supply.
-At ACI Medical & Dental School, you can be certified for these in demand careers in just four months, with the hands-on training, skills and credentials you’ll need for your new career.
+At ACI Medical & Dental School, you can be certified for these in demand careers in just four to six months, with the hands-on training, skills and credentials you’ll need for your new career.

 In this month’s blog post, we will be discussing the Ophthalmic Technician position.